C-Loftus/Princeton-Thesis/doc/main.md

 ## Voice Assistants and their Challenges

 When discussing accessibly software, we saw how one of the most important decisions is [knowing what sort of other non- accessibility software to pair it with](#build-upon-user-interfacesdont-create-new-ones).Thus, it is not enough to simply have a good model, but we must also understand the sorts of tasks that should be controlled and what software will pair well with voice control.
-With this in mind, I will now discuss the different options we have when designing for Linux mobile devices and what needs to be done in this ecosystem before bringing in federated learning systems.
+With this in mind, I will now discuss the current tools we have when designing for Linux mobile devices and what needs to be done in this ecosystem before bringing in federated learning systems.

 Before I develop software that uses my federated learning models, I believe it is important to establish a series of other baseline functionalities: an API for a stream of non-blocking model inferences, variable vocabulary at runtime, and a simple programming language for writing user scripts.
 Given the fact that accessibility software is not useful if it is not practical, I found it most important to focus on these baseline practicality functions first.